 If you frequently travel for work, you will have already perfected the art of packing!
-Lost luggage can be a considerable source of frustration, but the smart traveler will be prepared for the eventuality.
+Losing your best luggage sets can be a considerable source of frustration, but the smart traveler will be prepared for the eventuality.
 Never pack vital work equipment or notes in your check-in suitcases, and always keep the most critical parts of your inventory close to hand.
 Never travel on a business trip without adequate travel insurance, and always be aware of the responsibility of your airline or coach when it comes to lost luggage.
 Of course, the best advice to avoid lost luggage is not to check any in and rely on your carry-on allowance instead.

 The more that you travel for work, the more likely that you will eventually encounter mishaps, mistakes, and accidents.
 Always be aware of the potential for them and know what to do in the more extreme cases.
 Delays and cancellations may impact the end result of your business trip, but your safety and security should always be the priority.